-The applicant proposes to replace a pre-existing 192 square foot L-shaped dock float with a 143 square foot rectangular dock float in Rivo Alto Canal in southeast Long Beach (Exhibits 1 and 2).
-The pre-existing dock float and two 2" davits were removed by the City of Long Beach as part of the Naples Seawall Repair Project (Phase 1).
-The new davits and a means to reach the dock system (including new 3' x 18' gangway) from the new seawall will be installed by the City upon completion of the seawall repairs (Exhibit 3).
-The proposed 6' x 28' dock float complies with the maximum six-foot width of new or reconstructed dock systems within Rivo Alto Canal as set forth in Special Condition 8 of Coastal Development Permit 5-11-085 [Naples Seawall Repair Project (Phase 1), City of Long Beach].
-There will be no fill of coastal waters as a result of the subject development and water coverage will be reduced.
+The applicant proposes to replace a pre-existing 342 square foot rectangular dock float with a new 342 square foot rectangular composite dock float in Rivo Alto Canal in southeast Long Beach (Exhibits 1 and 2).
+The wood components of the float, which do not typically come into direct contact with the water, will be pressure treated with alkaline copper quaternary per American Wood Protection Association standards with a minimum retention of 0.4 pounds per cubic foot.
+The pre-existing dock float was removed by the City of Long Beach as part of the Naples Seawall Repair Project (Phase 1).
+The new means to reach the dock system (including new 3' x 20' composite gangway) from the new seawall will be installed by the City upon completion of the seawall repairs (Exhibit 3).
+The proposed 6' x 57' dock float complies with the maximum six-foot width of new or reconstructed dock systems within Rivo Alto Canal as set forth in Special Condition 8 of Coastal Development Permit 5-11-085 [Naples Seawall Repair Project (Phase 1), City of Long Beach].
+There will be no fill of coastal waters as a result of the subject development and water coverage will not increase.
 No bottom disturbance or dredging is proposed or permitted by the subject application.

 Naples Island (actually three islands) and the Naples Canals (Rivo Alto and Naples Canal) were constructed (dredged and filled) in the early 1900s in the delta of the San Gabriel River, the area that is now Alamitos Bay.
 Rivo Alto Canal is currently 65 to 70 feet wide and 7 to 14 feet deep, depending on the tide.
 A twenty-foot wide portion of public land exists on the upland portions along each side of the Rivo Alto Canal right-of-way, between the seawalls and the property lines of the residents whose homes line the canal.
-Subject to the conditions of Coastal Development Permit 5-11-085, the City of Long Beach is in the process of installing new steel sheet-pile seawalls on the water side of the existing vertical concrete seawalls along both sides of Rivo Alto Canal (1,915 linear feet), and new guardrails, landscape beds, sidewalks, improved drainage, and relocated street lighting in the public right-of-way along the canal.
+Subject to the conditions of Coastal Development Permit 5-11-085, the City of Long Beach installed new steel sheet-pile seawalls on the water side of the existing vertical concrete seawalls along both sides of Rivo Alto Canal (1,915 linear feet), and new guardrails, landscape beds, sidewalks, improved drainage, and relocated street lighting in the public right-of-way along the canal.